syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Summaries.md

 ### Customizing summary type at run time

 Summary type of pivot calculation values can be customized by using the pivot computation information dialog.
 While double clicking on a calculation item in the value layout section of [pivot schema designer](https://help.syncfusion.com/windowsforms/pivotgrid/pivot-schema-designer), the pivot computation information dialog will be displayed.
-The summary type of pivot calcualtion item can be changed by using the "Summarize Value By" combo box resides in the pivot computation information dialog as specified below.
+The summary type of pivot calculation item can be changed by using the "Summarize Value By" combo box resides in the pivot computation information dialog as specified below.

 ![Summaries_img1](Summaries_images/Summaries_img1.png)

 ## Custom Summaries

 PivotGrid allows to set custom summaries for pivot calculation values by creating a custom [SummaryBase](https://help.syncfusion.com/cr/cref_files/windowsforms//Syncfusion.PivotAnalysis.Base~Syncfusion.PivotAnalysis.Base.SummaryBase.html) class.
 For creating a custom summary, a new class need to be added by inheriting the abstract class `SummaryBase`.
-Summary logics can be overrided by overriding the following methods: `Combine()`, `CombineSummary()`, `GetResult()`, `GetInstance()` and `Reset()`.
+Summary logics can be overridden by overriding the following methods: `Combine()`, `CombineSummary()`, `GetResult()`, `GetInstance()` and `Reset()`.

 Refer to the below code sample to define custom summaries for pivot calculation values.